Sue's Photo Gallery

 Sue's Linen Cupboard 2024

-She could now grab a labelled bag and take it to the relevant room when needed.
+She could now grab a labelled bag and take it to the relevant room as needed.

 Linen Cupboard thoughts...

-It was also trial and error at times as to what organisers would work best and cause the least harm to Sue's person.
+It was also trial and error as to what organisers would work best and cause the least harm to Sue's person.

 Sue's Pantry 2020

-Sue's pantry was overflowing.
-The transparent containers showed all of the bright coloured packaging and were too busy and obnoxious.
+Sue's pantry was overflowing and the clear containers showed all of the

 The metal shelf rack often allowed items to drop through it and disappear into the abyss.